zslade/zslade/README.md

 - 👋 Hi, I’m @zslade
-- 👀 I’m interested in data linking, data ethics and the cosmos
-- 🌱 I’m currently learning R, Python and to play the piano

 <!---
 zslade/zslade is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.